CHT2531/js-dom-recap/notes.md

 ```

 ## Additional resources
-If you are struggling there are lots of resources online e.g. https://www.udacity.com/course/javascript-and-the-dom--ud117 .
-And the Mozilla Developer Network (MDN) is a really good reference site  https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model .
+If you are struggling there are lots of resources online Udacity offer a short course on the DOM (https://www.udacity.com/course/javascript-and-the-dom--ud117).
+The Mozilla Developer Network (MDN) is a really good reference site ( https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).